kwarrenwagner/dairyqueenseasonaltimeseriesproject/README.md

 RMSE: 11.95 | MAPE: 15.28%

 **Table of Contents**
 Thank you for reading my executive summary, if you want to read my full time series report, I have it all linked under Dairy Queen Time Series.pdf.
-I also have my code linked.
+I also have my code linked [here](https://github.com/kwarrenwagner/dairyqueenseasonaltimeseriesproject/blob/main/dairyqueensearch.ipynb).

 **Conclusions:**